"""

 from abc import ABC

-from pygame_menu.utils import assert_color, warn, uuid4, make_surface
+from pygame_menu.utils import assert_color, make_surface, uuid4, warn

-from pygame_menu.widgets.core.widget import Widget, AbstractWidgetManager
+from pygame_menu.widgets.core.widget import AbstractWidgetManager, Widget

 LabelTitleGeneratorType = Optional[Callable[[], str]]

-[docs]class Label(Widget):
+class Label(Widget):

 """